GoogleCloudPlatform/professional-services/infrastructure/identity-aware-proxy/README.md

     ```bash
     python main.py URL IAP_CLIENT_ID
     ```
     * (Required) ```URL``` must be passed in the following form: `https://yourdomain.com/projectNumber/backendServiceId`.
 This is specific to this demo since the IAP Server expects this format.
+To locate your projectNumber and backendServiceId,  go to the Identity-Aware Proxy settings for your project, click **More** next to the Load Balancer resource, and then select **Signed Header JWT Audience**.
+The **Signed Header JWT** dialog that appears displays both the projectNumber and backendServiceId.
     * (Required) ```IAP_CLIENT_ID``` can be found in the Identity-Aware Proxy interface.
 Locate the resource you want to access, click **More > OAuth Client** on the right side, then note the client ID on the Credentials page that appears.